0xf000000/DiscoverStreetArtWebsite/plan.md

 // get ALL streetArtPoint
 GET -> api/v1/art/all

+// add new streetartPoint
+POST -> api/v1/art

 // get all comments from the streetArt Point ID
 GET api/v1/comments/{$1}

-// post new User
+// post a new comment
-POST api/v1/art/
+POST api/v1/comments

-// adds a User to the database
+// not sure rn how we want the put mapping
-PUT api/v1/adduser/
+PUT mapping

-// deletes a user
-DELETE api/v1/deleteUser